-There can be no assurance that we will be able to comply with the continued listing standards of the Nasdaq Capital Market.
+Even if we meet the initial listing requirements of the Nasdaq Capital Market, there can be no assurance that we will be able to comply with the continued listing standards of the Nasdaq Capital Market.
 Our failure to meet the continued listing requirements of the Nasdaq Capital Market could result in a de-listing of our Common Stock.

-Our Common Stock is listed on The Nasdaq Capital Market under the symbol "AUID".
-Our Common Stock began trading on Nasdaq on August 24, 2021.
-We cannot assure you that we will be able to comply with the other standards that we are required to meet in order to maintain a listing of our Common Stock on The Nasdaq Capital Market.
-If we fail to satisfy the continued listing requirements of The Nasdaq Capital Market, such as the corporate governance requirements or the minimum stockholder's equity requirement, The Nasdaq Capital Market may take steps to de-list our Common Stock.
+Even if we meet the initial listing requirements of the Nasdaq Capital Market, we cannot assure you that we will be able to comply with the other standards that we are required to meet in order to maintain a listing of our Common Stock on the Nasdaq Capital Market.
+If after listing we fail to satisfy the continued listing requirements of the Nasdaq Capital Market, such as the corporate governance requirements or the minimum stockholder's equity requirement, the Nasdaq Capital Market may take steps to de-list our Common Stock.
 Such a de-listing would likely have a negative effect on the price of our Common Stock and would impair our stockholders' ability to sell or purchase our Common Stock when they wish to do so.
-In the event of a de-listing, we would take actions to restore our compliance with The Nasdaq Capital Market's listing requirements, but we can provide no assurance that any action taken by us would result in our Common Stock becoming listed again, or that any such action would stabilize the market price or improve the liquidity of our Common Stock.
+In the event of a de-listing, we would take actions to restore our compliance with the Nasdaq Capital Market's listing requirements, but we can provide no assurance that any action taken by us would result in our Common Stock becoming listed again, or that any such action would stabilize the market price or improve the liquidity of our Common Stock.